MicrosoftCloudEssentials-LearningHub/MySQL-autoscale-IOPS/autoscaleMultiple-IOPS/README.md

 Review [the script](./scripts/enable_autoscale_iops.py), and download it to your local machine.

-## How to execute it Azure CLI Script to Enable Autoscale IOPS
+## How to execute it Script to Enable Autoscale IOPS

-1. Download [the script](./scripts/enable_autoscale_iops.py) to your local machine or a cloud shell environment.
+1. Download [the script](./scripts/) to be used to your local machine or a cloud shell environment.
 2. Make sure you're logged in: `az login`
 4. Run the script: `py enable_autoscale_iops.py`